-A. With the exception of specific sums of cash, all specifically bequeathed personal property owned by the decedent on the date of death must be itemized and separately appraised on the Inventory.

-B. An Inventory of real property must include the following information:

-- 1. Complete legal description;

-- 2. Common address;

-- 3. Assessor's Parcel Number;

-4. Description of type of property (e.g., single family residential, multi-family residential, commercial, industrial, agricultural timber, mining, mineral interests, unimproved land).

-C. Vehicle and mobile home descriptions must include the make, model, year, and Vehicle Identification Number (VIN).

-D. An Inventory of stocks must include the number of shares of each stock.
+- A. With the exception of specific sums of cash, all specifically bequeathed personal property owned by the decedent on the date of death must be itemized and separately appraised on the Inventory. - B. An Inventory of real property must include the following information: - 1.
+Complete legal description; - 2.
+Common address; - 3.
+Assessor's Parcel Number; - 4.
+Description of type of property (e.g., single family residential, multi-family residential, commercial, industrial, agricultural timber, mining, mineral interests, unimproved land). - C. Vehicle and mobile home descriptions must include the make, model, year, and Vehicle Identification Number (VIN). - D. An Inventory of stocks must include the number of shares of each stock.
 An Inventory of mutual funds must include the number of shares in each fund.
-An Inventory of bonds must include the serial number of each bond.

-E. The Inventory must not include any asset which is not an asset of the estate, such as:
+An Inventory of bonds must include the serial number of each bond. - E. The Inventory must not include any asset which is not an asset of the estate, such as:

 - 1. Insurance proceeds payable to named beneficiaries. - 2.
 Individual retirement accounts payable to named beneficiaries. - 3.
 Trust assets which pass by trust terms, including Totten Trusts. - 4.
 Assets held in joint tenancy, if there is a surviving joint tenant. - 5.
-Out-of-state real property.

-F. Petitioner must characterize each item of property listed in the Inventory and Appraisal pursuant to Probate Code section 8850.
+Out-of-state real property. - F. Petitioner must characterize each item of property listed in the Inventory and Appraisal pursuant to Probate Code section 8850. - G. The Inventory and Appraisal must include a signature of the personal representative before it is submitted to the Probate Referee for completion.

 (Adopted 1/1/1990; Rev. & Renum.
 7/1/2001; Rev. 7/1/2002; Renum.
 1/1/2006; Rev. 1/1/2009; Rev. & Renum.
 1/1/2010; Rev. & Renum.
-1/1/2012; Rev. 1/1/2016; Rev. 1/1/2017; Rev. 1/1/2018)
+1/1/2012; Rev. 1/1/2016; Rev. 1/1/2017; Rev. 1/1/2018; Rev. 1/1/2025)